Bylaws of the National Association of Campus Card Users

 BYLAWS OF THE NATIONAL ASSOCIATION OF CAMPUS CARD USERS, INC.

-Revised at the Annual Meeting of the Members
+Revised at the Annual Meeting of the Members, April 25, 2018

 ARTICLE I - NAME

-The name of this not-for-profit corporation (hereinafter referred to as the “Corporation ”) is NATIONAL ASSOCIATION OF CAMPUS CARD USERS, INC. Its principle office shall be located as determined by the Board of Directors.
+The name of this not-for-profit corporation (hereinafter referred to as the “Corporation” is NATIONAL ASSOCIATION OF CAMPUS CARD USERS, INC. Its principal office shall be located as determined by the Board of Directors.

 ARTICLE II - PURPOSES